Harmful leadership styles and how to avoid them

 Written by Ella Lambert

-Ella is a professional communications student, dedicated to making the world a better and more inclusive place through social research and creative communication solutions.
+Ella is a professional communications graduate, dedicated to making the world a better and more inclusive place through social research and creative communication solutions.
 She is passionate about driving diversity, equity and inclusion through the rewriting of social narratives about normality.
 Ella exhibits strong research abilities, allowing her to produce impactful written and visual storytelling in multiple mediums.